 Then why drawing well is so important?
 Because sketching & drawing is the main language designers use for communication.
 The better you are at this, the better you will be able to translate your ideas on paper and be understood by people you work for/with.
 Therefore designers should always strive to improve their artistic skills and techniques by practicing on anything from human body, fashion, product design, architecture, concept art and vehicles of course.
 At the same time always looking to increase their knowledge and understanding of how things work.
 Good designers are people with a very keen eye on the things surrounding us!

-Patience is important as things don’t happen over night.
+Patience is important as good results don’t happen over night.
 You don’t learn the foundations of design or how to draw in a year’s time, it takes much longer than that.
 Persistence and strong will are crucial to succeed in any profession of course, but design is a lifelong career so you should be prepared for the long journey before you take it!

 There is NO specific software for designing a car.
-The design & engineering of a vehicle (or any other product) is a very complicated process often involving a combination of different softwares to get the job done.
+The design & engineering of a vehicle (or any other product) is a very complicated process often involving a combination of different software to get the job done.

 – Adobe Photoshop.
 It is widely used for anything from scanning and colouring your work, digital sketching with Wacom tablet, photographs re-touching and preparing hi-resolution boards for presentations.